George Washington (film)

-George Washington is a 2000 American indpendent drama film written and directed by David Gordon Green.
+George Washington is a 2000 American drama film written and directed by David Gordon Green in his directorial debut.
 Its story centers on a group of children in a depressed small town in North Carolina who band together to cover up a tragic mistake.

-The film premiered at the 2000 Berlin International Film Festival and received wide praise from critics.
+The film premiered at the 50th Berlin International Film Festival and received critical acclaim.

 Plot

-The film follows a group of kids growing up in a depressed rural town in North Carolina, as seen through the eyes of 12-year-old Nasia (Candace Evanofski).
-After breaking up with her show-off boyfriend Buddy (Curtis Cotton III), she withdraws from her delinquent friends and becomes romantically interested in a strange, introverted boy named George Richardson (Donald Holden) who is burdened by the fact that his skull never hardened after birth.
-Tragedy strikes when George accidentally kills Buddy, and the group, fearing punishment, decide to hide his body.
-In its aftermath, George takes up the unlikely role of town hero.
+The film follows a group of kids growing up in a depressed rural town in North Carolina, as seen through the eyes of 12-year-old Nasia.
+After breaking up with her show-off boyfriend Buddy, she withdraws from her delinquent friends and becomes romantically interested in a strange, introverted boy named George Richardson, who is burdened by the fact that his skull never hardened after birth.
+Tragedy strikes when George accidentally kills Buddy, and he and his friends, Vernon and Sonya, fearing punishment, decide to hide Buddy's body.
+In the event's aftermath, George takes up the unlikely role of town hero.